Developer-Autodesk/forge.learning/docs/environment/rundebug/2legged_da.md

 ## Using the sample

-At the top-roght, click on **Configure** to define AppBundle & Activity.
+At the top-right, click on **Configure** to define AppBundle & Activity.
 This only need to be done once.
 Specify the new `width` and `height` on the left panel, select the `input file` and click on `Start workitem`.
 The right panel should show the results.

 You can find [sample files here](https://github.com/Developer-Autodesk/learn.forge.designautomation/tree/master/sample%20files).